 ELM teachers inspire and mentor our students.
 They are skilled musician/educators who set the bar high and share their profound love of music with joy and enthusiasm.
 We are committed to giving our students an intensive, individualized and high quality music and ensemble education.

-Annamarie Arai, Violin
+Annamarie Arai, Teaching Artist - Violin

 Annamarie Arai received her B.A. in violin performance from UCLA's Herb Alpert School of Music and her Master of Music from the San Francisco Conservatory.
 A native of Sacramento, Ms. Arai enjoys creating music with ensembles of diverse backgrounds and sizes.
 She currently performs with One Found Sound, a conductor-less chamber orchestra in San Francisco, often serving in principal roles.
 Annamarie has developed a passion for teaching and sharing musical ideas with players of various skill levels.
 She is currently on faculty with Inspire Music Center and Amabile School of Music in San Francisco as well as ELM.
 She believes that musical instruction should continually birth artistic inspiration.